thedon58/MEGA/README.md

 ## Critical Analysis
 Having its one month anniversary a few days ago, this paper is still very fresh and new to the world of AI/machine learning, but I can see it sticking around for some time.
 This "hybridization" of the attention layer has already posted some great results in the experiments run in this study where it has a better accuracy than most models and runs much faster and uses less memory than a baseline transformer model.
 With more time for the machine learning community to digest this new concept, I believe that MEGA will soon be adopted to speed-up the process while using less memory and saving money.
-***
-#### Question 2
-- Does this relate to anything you may have seen before?
-(HINT: GRUs, Flash, S4)
-#### Question 2 Answer
-- (GRU) The main difference is that in a GRU the two gates are applied between the hidden states of the current and previous timesteps, while in Mega they are applied between the outputs from EMA and gated attention sub-layers.
-(Flash) The computation of the shared representation Z, together with the sequences of queries, keys and values are inspired from GAU in Flash.
-(S4) The multi-dimensional damped EMA can be seen as a simplified variant of a state space model.
-From this perspective, Mega is also closely related to S4, a state space model with structured state matrices. the parameter initialization in Mega does not rely on the HiPPO framework, while S4 leverages it.
-***

 ## Code Demonstration

 https://github.com/thedon58/MEGA/blob/main/Code%20Example.ipynb